Thursday, November 15, 2007

 “Elektra brought some wine,” I said, and I took the bottle out of the bag.

-All four of the older women said variations of “You shouldn’t have,” Elektra said it was nothing, they said she shouldn’t have again, she said it was no big deal, then they all said the same things one more time, but before they could go through it again I asked where the corkscrew was.
+All four of the older women said variations of “You shouldn’t have,” Elektra said it was nothing, the old women said again she shouldn’t have, she said it was no big deal, then they all said the same things one more time, but before they could go through it again I asked where the corkscrew was.

 There were no wine glasses so we drank out of a couple of my aunts’ Flintstones jelly glasses.

 “Fine,” I said.
-To tell the truth I was feeling just a little bit crazy, but I figured I’d probably be okay after a glass of wine.
+To tell the truth I was feeling just a little bit crazy, but I figured I’d probably be okay after I finished this glass of wine.

 “What did that man Charlie say right before he left?” she asked.